Jiaoyang-Li/CBSH2/readme.md

  CBSH2 is released under USC – Research License.
 See license.md for further details.

 ## References
- Jiaoyang Li, Eli Boyarski, Ariel Felner, Hang Ma and Sven Koenig.
+[1] Jiaoyang Li, Eli Boyarski, Ariel Felner, Hang Ma and Sven Koenig.
 Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search.
-In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), (in print), 2019.
+In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), pages 442-449, 2019.

- Jiaoyang Li, Eli Boyarski, Ariel Felner, Hang Ma and Sven Koenig.
-Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search \[Extended Abstract\].
-In Proceedings of the Symposium on Combinatorial Search (SoCS), pages 182-183, 2019.
+[2] Jiaoyang Li, Daniel Harabor, Peter Stuckey, Hang Ma and Sven Koenig.
+Symmetry-Breaking Constraints for Grid-Based Multi-Agent Path Finding.
+In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), pages 6087-6095, 2019.